choudhry26usman/OmniReview-Platform/replit.md

   - Corrected client initialization from `environment` to `baseUrl`
   - Fixed status check to properly parse `inboxesResponse.inboxes` structure
   - AgentMail now shows as "Connected" in Settings page
-- **Status**: Platform is production-ready with cleaner, more intuitive UI

 ### Code Optimization & Error Handling Hardening
 - **Removed** 12 unused/duplicate files for cleaner codebase